bbc/ugc-rds-macro/Usage.md

 ### 7: Restore to a specific point in time:

-Before performing a point in time restore make sure the lambda tag **ugc:point-in-time:dbinstance** does not exist.
+Before performing a point in time restore make sure there are no lambda tags that begin with **ugc:**

-The lambda configuration below needs to be invoked twice.
+The lambda configuration below needs to be invoked three times.

 ###### 1:First Invocation of the lambda: